AeliusSaionji/dotfiles/README.md

 	* terminal
 - udevil
 	* mount everything as a user, automount devices
-- aur/xdg-utils-mimeo
-	* xdg-open sucks
-	* this replaces xdg-utils
 - xf86-input-synaptics
 	* can't configure touchpad without this
 	* try dumping for libinput
 - xorg-xbacklight
 - xorg-xprop
-	* scripts
-- xorg-xrandr
-	* screen rotation
+	* trans-exempt script
-	* multi monitor display setting
 - xorg-xsetroot
 	* dwm statusbar
 - xorg-xwininfo
-	* scripts
+	* used by popterm and potentially other scripts
 - xsel
 	* `fondler.sh` url launching
 	* ranger
-- aur/xss-lock
+- xss-lock
 	* for running slock when appropriate.
 	* script relies on this to suspend-on-idle